-10.4.3 Exploring Alternative Provision or Options
+10.3.3 Exploring Alternative Provision or Options

-Where the College, or the student, feels that alternative provision or alternative options might better suit the students needs than continuing educational provision at the College, the College will take reasonable steps to help students explore suitable options with the student, to provide advice and guidance, and to provide reasonable assistance with transition.
-The College will provide reasonable assistance to the student to support their next steps, for example by arranging a careers appointment or providing guidance about applications.
+Where the school/college, or the student, feels that alternative provision or alternative options might better suit the student's needs than continuing educational provision in the sixth form/college, the school/college will take reasonable steps to help students explore suitable options with the student, to provide advice and guidance, and to provide reasonable assistance with transition.
+The sixth form/college will provide reasonable assistance to the student to support their next steps, for example by arranging a careers appointment or providing guidance about applications.

-A student may choose to withdraw from College at any point.
+A student may choose to withdraw from the sixth form/college at any point.
 If the student indicates that they wish to withdraw, this withdrawal will be processed.

-10.4.4 Following the meeting, the lead staff member must:
+10.3.4 Following the meeting, the lead staff member must:

-- Provide a brief and sensitive summary on Cedar under the 'Support to Study' thread. - Formally write to the student to summarise the outcomes of the meeting - Make any required arrangements for future discussions in the case of an educational pause and restart, or complete the student's withdrawal, if either is applicable - Ensure that the student is signposted to College support services and any relevant external services, for example, their GP, for referral to CAMHS, Occupational Therapy etc, if necessary. - Agree any further review points, in the case of continued study.
+- Record a brief summary of the meeting using the appropriate system / procedure within the school/college (eg BROMCOM/Cedar) - Formally write to the student to summarise the outcomes of the meeting, including an indication that Stage 3 has been instigated if that is the case, any recommendations made, and any other outcomes from the meeting - Make any required arrangements for future discussions in the case of an educational pause and restart, or complete the student's withdrawal, if either is applicable - Ensure that the student is signposted to support services and any relevant external services, for example, their GP, for referral to CAMHS, Occupational Therapy etc, if necessary. - Agree any further review points, in the case of continued study.